 Total floor area – total non-heated floor area = new total floor area

-Step four: Reduce the new total floor area number by 10% then round it to the nearest heating mat size available.
+Step four: Reduce the new total floor area result by 10%, then round it to the nearest heating mat size available.

-Why is 10% being removed from the total?
 Removing 10% allows for gaps around the edges of your heating installation.
-When installing the boards, these can then be fitted flush to the walls of the room.
+When installing the boards, fit them flush to the walls of the room.
 Minimising worry about each section of underfloor heating while still maintaining gaps between them.

-Each of the methods mentioned above can be used to help find out underfloor heating measurements.
-However, if you prefer loose cable systems, then look to the method below.
+Each of the methods mentioned above can be used to help learn about underfloor heating measurements.
+However, if you prefer loose cable systems, then view the method below.

 Loose cable system

-Loose wire underfloor heating kits are used by many professionals in areas where space is cramped with items or areas with limited room.
-It can take longer and is more effort to install in terms of parts and planning, but it is convenient if you need a system that can fit around obstacles; under the condition that the minimum cable distance advised by the manufacturer is sustained.
+Many professionals use loose wire underfloor heating kits in areas where space is tight or cluttered.
+It can take longer and more effort for installation in terms of parts and planning.
+However, this option works well if you need a system that fits around obstacles, as long as you maintain the manufacturer’s recommended minimum cable spacing.

 With that, here’s how to measure for a loose cable heating system.

-Step one: Choose between one of the three methods mentioned above below ‘Measuring methods for underfloor heating installation’.
+Step one: Choose one of the three methods mentioned above, below ‘Measuring methods for underfloor heating installation’.
 Once you’ve chosen a method, calculate the maximum heated area for the room.

-Step two: Select the wattage you want for the underfloor heating to output (See tables below).
-This is done to determine how much space is needed between the loose cables and the total length of cable needed to cover the area and achieve the wattage you want.
+Step two: Select the wattage required for the underfloor heating to output (See tables below).
+This determines how much space you need between the loose cables and the total cable length required to cover the area and achieve the desired wattage.

 Note: Loose cable kits are manufactured and marketed based on 200 watts per m2 at a 200mm spacing.
 The higher the wattage, the quicker the floor will reach the desired temperature and vice versa.